alex645324/momsbond.com/guide/update.md

   // Challenges (same 3 everywhere)
   static const List<String> sharedChallengeQuestions = [
-    'Since giving birth, do you feel people care more about the baby than about you?', 'Do you feel like you can’t be fully honest about how you’re doing without being judged?', 'Have you lost friends or connections since becoming a mom?', ];
+    'Since giving birth, do you feel people care more about the baby than about you?', 'Do you feel like you can't be fully honest about how you're doing without being judged?', 'Have you lost friends or connections since becoming a mom?', ];

   // Chat starter
   static const String chatStarter =
-    'Since becoming a mom, I feel like I’ve disappeared from my own story.
+    'Since becoming a mom, I feel like I've disappeared from my own story.
 Everyone asks about the baby, but no one asks about me.
-I’ve been…';
+I've been…';
 }
 ```